Spectrum measurement of quantum channels and application to Hamiltonian parameter estimation

-For the evolutions of open quantum systems, effective NH Hamiltonians cannot fully describe the quantum jump processes.
-For example, the Lindblad quantum dynamics can be unraveled into stochastic quantum trajectories \cite{longhi2020,gneiting2022,donvil2023}, often with the particular no-jump branch described by effective NH Hamiltonians.
-In these cases, it is necessary to fully study the generators of open quantum dynamics, i.e., the Liouvillian for Markovian quantum dynamics \cite{roccati2022,gorini1976,lindblad1976}.
-The Liouvillian is a NH matrix whose spectrum governs relaxation modes and steady states \cite{Albert2014,Nakagawa2021,Popkov2021,Marche2025,Chen2025} and can exhibit Liouvillian EPs \cite{sun2024,gao2025,minganti2019,chen2022,liu2021}.
-Similar interests are also aroused to use the Lindblad formalism to study PT symmetry \cite{ohlsson2021,wang2024}, skin effect \cite{Song2019,Haga2021,Yang2022} and dissipative phase transitions \cite{hannukainen2018,prasad2022}.
+\textit{Introduction.} {Open classical and quantum systems often exhibit nonconservative phenomena \cite{rivas2012,ashidaNonHermitianPhysics2020}}, such as photon gain and loss in photonics \cite{wang2021,wangNonHermitianOpticsPhotonics2023,takata2018,ozdemir2019}, friction in mechanics \cite{yoshida2019,huber2016}, dissipation in open quantum systems \cite{rotter2009,li2019}, and backaction in quantum measurement \cite{clerk2010,wiseman2009}. {While effective non-Hermitian (NH) Hamiltonians can provide a conceptually simple and intuitive approach to understand these nonconservative processes \cite{Malzard2015,Yokomizo2019,Rivero2020,Yao2018,Gong2018,bergholtz2021,ding2022,okuma2023,Halder2024,Hamazaki2019,Kawabata2019,Hamazaki2020,Kawabata2022,Garc2022}, they cannot fully describe the evolution of open quantum systems.} For example, the Lindblad quantum dynamics can be unraveled into stochastic quantum trajectories \cite{longhi2020,gneiting2022,donvil2023}, often with the particular no-jump branch described by effective NH Hamiltonians.
+Then it is necessary to fully study the Lindbladian (or more general Liouvillian) generators of open quantum dynamics \cite{roccati2022,gorini1976,lindblad1976}.
+Such generators are often NH matrices whose spectra govern relaxation modes and steady states \cite{Albert2014,Nakagawa2021,Popkov2021,Marche2025,Chen2025}.

+As the Lindblad formalism describes only a special class of open quantum dynamics, {the most general dynamics of an open quantum system is described by completely positive and trace-preserving maps}, also called quantum channels \cite{wolf2012,watrous2018,Nielsen2010,Caruso2014,Bidhi2025}.
+Besides continuous-time Lindbladian dynamics, quantum channels can also {conveniently} describe indivisible or intrinsically discrete-time open quantum dynamics, such as non-Markovian quantum dynamics \cite{Breuer2016,deVega2017}, quantum collision dynamics \cite{ciccarello2022,Scarani2002}, noisy quantum gates \cite{Gu2023}, quantum error correction or recovery operations \cite{Gilyen2022,Zheng2025}, and sequential quantum measurement and control processes \cite{blok2014manipulating,cujia2019,pfender2019,Nakagawa2025}.
+A quantum channel is often a NH operator on vectorized density operators \cite{watrous2018}, whose {spectral properties {relevant} to physical applications} remain largely unexplored.